Twitter account of dissident group Saoradh suspended

 The @EireSaoradh account was suspended by Twitter.

-The Twitter account of dissident Republican group Saoradh has been suspended, following controversy over the murder of Derry-based journalist Lyra McKee.
+The Twitter account of dissident Republican group Saoradh has been suspended, following the murder of Derry-based journalist Lyra McKee.

 Saoradh is believed to be the political arm of the New IRA, the group that has claimed responsibility for the killing of Ms McKee last week, while she stood with other bystanders watching rioting in Creggan, Derry.